 This is a brief and personal account of my struggle with postpartum depression.
 My hope is that other women will be able to find comfort in knowing they're not alone.

 I thought about writing a post on this subject for some time.
 While I share a lot about myself through stories, thoughts, and musings, I try to keep the intimate stuff to myself.
 But I kept thinking about this topic and wanted to put it out there in hopes of inspiring other women to break the silence.

 It was March.
 I was mindlessly browsing my Instagram when I saw it.
-I’d been following Chrissy Tiegen for some time.
-I found her to be entertaining, self deprecating and she unapologietically spoke her mind.
-So there it was, a photo of her with the caption that she’s opened up about her postpartum depression.
-I feverishly googled her article – an honest story she shared about her experience.
+I'd been following Chrissy Teigen for some time.
+I found her to be entertaining, and self-deprecating and she unapologetically spoke her mind.
+So there it was a photo of her with the caption that she's opened up about her postpartum depression.
+I feverishly googled her article - an honest story she shared about her experience.
 Tears streaming down my face I read nodding along and decided that day it was time to say something.
-I don’t particularly rely on celebrities or Glamour magazine for advice but this was a sign.
+I don't particularly rely on celebrities or Glamour magazine for advice but this was a sign.

 Not every woman experiences postpartum depression after giving birth.
 It's certainly not something that's talked about in the hospital or birthing classes.
 Pregnant women receive the utmost care during pregnancy.
 Everything is about the health and wellness of them and the baby, which it should be.
 However, no one tells you what happens when you abruptly go from having built an identity around being a pregnant woman for 9 months to all of a sudden being a swollen, hormonal mess with a child outside your body who relies on you for its existence.
 It's heavy shit if you ask me.